Nischal1313/GreenHouseProject/README.md

 - **Button 6** is useful when inside the Wi-Fi menu section.
 There you can choose which field to edit.
 - **Button 9** cycles through character sets (capital letters, lowercase letters, numbers, and special characters) for text input.

-Pressing the encoder confirms the current character.
-To reset the characters, filling the current field will reset field.
+he field automatically resets when you complete filling it.
-If you want to adjust the desired CO₂ setpoint, you can do so from the main menu by rotating the encoder.
+If you want to adjust the desired CO2 setpoint, you can do so from the main menu by rotating the encoder.

 ### Remote Adjustment
 The device can be adjusted remotely using a curl command: